bxngyn/maze-simulation/README.md

 Run `./maze` in terminal.
 An example executable, `./the_maze`, has been provided as well.

 *Keyboard Shortcuts*
-- "k" to activate generation with Kruskall's Algorithm
+- "k" to activate generation with Kruskal's Algorithm
 - "p" to activate generation with Prim's Algorithm

 Examples
 -----
-#### Kruskall's Algorithm
+#### Kruskal's Algorithm

 *gif here*